mitchelljustin/pragmatic-lightning/index.md

 - Don't put more than $50 USD on node
 - Store cipher seed mnemonic and wallet password in secure place
 - Node needs to be online at all times
-- Change Docker-compose config to bitcoin.mainnet=1
+- Change lnd config to bitcoin.mainnet=1
+- Move off of using Docker
 - Run Bitcoin full node (for now)
+- Write an lnd.conf instead of passing everything by command line